Writers should avoid the passive voice and tools like Grammarly, ProWritingAid and others can help you do just that. We explain how.

 3. Hemingway App

-If you need a truly free passive voice checker, Hemingway App is the best choice, hands-down.
+If you need a free passive voice checker, Hemingway App is the best choice, hands-down.
 It costs nothing and highlights and counts your passive voice sentences.
 Scan through the document to find all of the highlighted passive voice construction, and change it.

 Hemingway App offers more than just finding instances of passive voice, too.
 It will give you suggestions to avoid wordy sentences and improve the readability of your piece by improving your writing style.